tickbw/phoenix_alexa/README.md

 ## Usage

-Add Alexa as a dependency in your `mix.exs` file.
+Add phoenix_alexa as a dependency in your `mix.exs` file.

 ```elixir
 def deps do